 When would you use an analog synth over a modular synth?

 Analog synths are often seen as being more user-friendly than modular synths.
-This ease of use is often cited as being due to that analog synth that comes with a pre-wired signal path.
+This ease of use is often cited as being due to the analog synth that comes with a pre-wired signal path.
 Therefore, patching all the modules in a working order to generate sound is not something you will have to worry about.

 Analog synths also typically have more traditional controls, such as a traditionally-styled keyboard, with switches, knobs, and faders in familiar layouts.
 These controls often contrast the complex and mutable arrangements of modules possible in a modular synth.
 As a result, many fans of the instrument find analog synths very easy to use.